 We were lucky enough to catch that version of the Jeff Austin Band at one of their earlier performances, at Blue Ox Music Festival in 2016.
-What was most noteable about that show, aside from the enthusiasm of the crowd and all on stage, was the manic applause that Jeff and the band received at the end of their set.
-The audience demanded that Jeff return to the stage for a bow, and he tearfully did, obviously feeling the love of the fans that he must have at some point questioned if he would ever feel again.
+What was most notable about that show, aside from the enthusiasm of the crowd and all on stage, was the manic applause that Jeff and the band received at the end of their set.
+The audience demanded that Jeff Austin return to the stage for a bow, and he tearfully did, obviously feeling the love of the fans that he must have at some point questioned if he would ever feel again.

 Now playing with Kyle Tuttle on banjo, Max Johnson on bass and Mike Robinson on guitar, this Jeff Austin Band is as tight and well rehearsed as any, and prepared to showcase Jeff’s music for quite a while.

 In the early stages of Jeff Austin, post YMSB, there were very few Yonder songs making their way into the setlists, and each time it was like catching lightening in a bottle, a glimpse of something remembered but far away.

 As time went on and band members came and went, the old songs began to pop up with more frequency.